CERTCC/Vultron/docs/topics/behavior_logic/em_terminate_bt.md

     ar_seq --> ar_em_to_x
 ```

-If the EM state is
-*None* or *eXited*, ($q^{em} \in \{N{,}X\}$), the tree succeeds
+(A) If the EM state is *None* or *eXited*, ($q^{em} \in \{N{,}X\}$), the tree succeeds immediately.

-immediately.
-The next node handles the scenario where no embargo has
+(B) The next node handles the scenario where no embargo has been established.
-been established.
-The behavior descends into a sequence that checks
-whether we are in $Proposed$ ($q^{em} \in P$).
-If we are, we check to see
+The behavior descends into a sequence that checks whether we are in $Proposed$ ($q^{em} \in P$).
-if there is a reason to exit the embargo negotiation process.
-One such
+If we are, we check to see if there is a reason to exit the embargo negotiation process.
-reason is that the case state is outside the embargo "habitable zone,"
-but there may be others that we leave unspecified.
-If any reason is
+One such reason is that the case state is outside the embargo "habitable zone," but there may be others that we leave
+unspecified.
-found, then the proposal is rejected, the state returns to *None*, and
-an $ER$ message is sent.
+If any reason is found, then the proposal is rejected, the state returns to *None*, and an $ER$ message is sent.

-Should that branch fail, we still need to handle the situation where an
-embargo has already been established.
-Following a confirmation that we
+(C) Should that branch fail, we still need to handle the situation where an embargo has already been established.
-are in either *Active* or *Revise*, we again look for reasons to exit,
+Following a confirmation that we are in either *Active* or *Revise*, we again look for reasons to exit, this time
-this time adding the possibility of timer expiration to the conditions
-explicitly called out.
-Terminating an existing embargo might have some
+adding the possibility of timer expiration to the conditions explicitly called out.
-other teardown procedures to be completed, which we represent as the
+Terminating an existing embargo might have some other teardown procedures to be completed, which we represent as the
 *exit embargo* task.
-Finally, the EM state is updated to *eXited* and an $ET$
-message is emitted.
+Finally, the EM state is updated to *eXited* and an $ET$ message is emitted.

 !!! tip inline end "See also"